iclr-blogposts/2024/_posts/2024-05-07-primacy-bias-and-why-it-helps-to-forget.md

 Finally, primacy bias might not always be a bad thing.
 If you decide to take a new shortcut to work by walking down an alley and the first thing you notice is how dark and unsafe it seems then maybe it’s a good idea to turn back.
 As always, it is an important decision for the modeller to decide if primacy bias should be treated in their problem.

+## Acknowledgements

+This blogpost is derived from our work that began in Dr. Zsolt Kira's excellent Deep Learning course at Georgia Tech.